Authenticate using mutual TLS

 How it works

 In user authentication and client authentication scenarios, mutual client and Mosaic certificate authentication occurs during the TLS handshake before any data is sent over HTTPS.
-During the handshake, the client presents a self-signed certificate which is then forwarded to Mosaic and is compared against the JWKS that was provided.
-The JWKS includes information about the key type, key usage, etc. For details on JWKS structure, see RFC 7517.
+During the handshake, the client presents its certificate to Mosaic for validation.

 For example, a client requests a token (Step 3) using mTLS authentication.
 Upon the receiving the client access token, your app validates it (Step 4) and then uses this token to authorize the call.